 A common term of settlement is that the case will be dismissed on consent and without costs.
 This is a formality to close off the case before the Courts.
 It’s common to indicate in the settlement who will obtain the order and usually it’s the defendant.
 The motion is a straightforward procedural matter within the jurisdiction of a Registrar (rule 37.02(3)(c)(x)), requiring a notice of motion, consent and draft order.

 See Rule 23 of the Rules of Civil Procedure and in particular rule 23.04 concerning subsequent actions.
-The consent should indicate the discontinuance is a defence to a subsequent action.
+The consent should indicate the discontinuance is a defence to a subsequent action, which makes the discontinuance as good as a dismissal.
 A release also eliminates the potential for a subsequent action.

-Due to rule 23.05, it is advisable to confirm the settlement and discontinuance is without costs, both in the settlement documents, the notice of discontinuance and the consent to discontinue.
+Due to rule 23.05, which asddresses costs of a discontinued action, it is advisable to confirm the settlement and discontinuance is without costs, both in the settlement documents, the notice of discontinuance and the consent to discontinue.

-As of March 2020, you can even file a consent discontinuance online – details on what can be filed online are here.
+As of March 2020, you can even file a consent discontinuance online through Justice Services Onlie – details on what can be filed online are here.
+The filing is instantaneous.
 Please note that when it comes time to file online, you file the following: